History of the African Centurions

 The fourth annual African Centurion Walk takes place on 26th and 27th October 2019.

-This year, the event will be taking place in the heart of Stellenbosch at the Coetzenburg stadium.
+This year, the event took place in the heart of Stellenbosch at the Coetzenburg stadium.

-The course weaves through the town’s oak-shaded streets and Coetzenburg precinct with each loop averaging approximately 30 minutes.
+The course wound its way through the town’s oak-shaded streets and Coetzenburg precinct with each loop averaging approximately 30 minutes.

 all results available > here